 AlephPlus Edit

-The concept of the Self, or personal identity, has been one of the important issues in the history of philosophy as one of its most vital and enduring questions.
-Contemporary/recent progresses in neurology, psychology, philosophy of mind and cognitive science, in general, have shaped new perspectives on this subject.
-Yet in terms of which prior theories remain prominent, the Self-as-immaterial-substance and David Hume’s bundle theory are indeed two.Advocates of this theory believe that the self is a matter that we comprehend/appreciate directly, and on the other hand, the unity of consciousness can be explained only if the self exists.
+The concept of the Self, or personal identity, has spanned the history of philosophy as one of its most vital and enduring questions.
+Certainly, modern advances in neurology, psychology, philosophy of mind and cognitive science have done much to shape new perspectives on this subject.
+Yet in terms of which prior theories remain prominent, the Self-as-immaterial-substance and David Hume’s bundle theory are indeed two.

 With the first notion, the Person is considered an immaterial substance existing independently of corporal form, where personal identity is a phenomenon one comprehends directly.
-But advocates of bundle theory reject assertion of direct experience of the self and believe that such substance does not exist at all.
-On the other hand, they believe that in order to explain the unity of consciousness, assumption of immaterial substance is not required/necessary because the unity of consciousness can be elucidated on the basis of memory and psychological continuity.
-According to this theory, person is a collection of mental events that is linked to the nervous system and specifically to the brain through a cause-and-effect relationship.
-David Hume, for the first time in the history of the western philosophy, introduced this viewpoint as a theory and defended it.
-This theory also has some similarities to no-self theory in Buddhism, which itself requires writing an independent paper. no-selfIn Buddhism, one of the consequences of the constant practice of intuitive meditation is the fact that the self does not exist and realization of this insight towards the self provides/lays the groundwork for moral life.
+And yet, as bundle theory counters, the unity of consciousness can be explained only if the Self exists already.
+Thus, does Hume reject the idea of the Self’s direct experience, believing instead that no such substance exists at all.
+Rather, to explain the unity of consciousness, no assumption of immaterial substance is required since this unity is elucidated via memory and psychological continuity.

+David Hume, for the first time in the history of the western philosophy, introduced and defended this viewpoint.
+Yet his was also a theory bearing similarities with the Buddhist ideal of no-self, in which the continual practice of intuitive meditation renders a realization of the Self as, in fact, non-existent.
+And it is through the realization of such insight that the groundwork for a moral life is to be laid.

-Inshaallah Abdolkarimi, Associated professor Department of philosophy of Ethics, Shahid noorohhahi Campus, Al-Zahra University ( Corresponding Author )
+Inshallah Abdolkarimi, Associated Professor/Corresponding Author, Department of Philosophy of Ethics, Shahid Noorollahi Campus, Al-Zahra University, Tehran.

 AlephPlus Original Text